vkdolea/age-system/README.md

 ### 0.7.0 [2021-xx-xx]
 #### Added
 - New layout for Vehicle sheet.
-- Add tabs for Player Character sheet: Main (game stats), Persona (goal, bio, drive), Effects (effects applied to character not related to onwed Items).
+- Add tabs for Player Character sheet: Main (game stats), Persona (character notes), Effects (effects applied to character).
+- Added a few text fields: Biography, Goals and Player & GM Secret Notes (only GM and actor owner can see this field).
 - "Custom" is now an option for Vehicle Velocity parameter, which will highlight the appropriate Damage table row.
+- When creating a new token, Bar1 will be set to Health/Fortune and Bar2 will be set as Power (Magic) Points (if using this rule is on) or it will be set to Conditions (if this option is in use).
+If none is used, Bar2 will not be filled.
+- When a token is created out of a Player Owned character/vehicle/spaceship, token's Disposition will be set Friendly.
+- Player Owned actors tokens will always be created with the Link Actor Data option checked.
+It can be changed afterwards.

 #### Fix
 - Expanded "Range" field for weapons to accomodate bigger numbers.